microsoft/Kusto-Query-Language/doc/functions/user-defined-functions.md

 * Scalar functions
 * Tabular functions, also known as views

-The function's input arguments and output determine whether it is scalar or tabular, which then establishes how it might be used.
+The function's input arguments and output determine whether it's scalar or tabular, which then establishes how it might be used.

+ See [Stored functions](../schema-entities/stored-functions.md) to create and manage entities that allow the reuse of Kusto queries or query parts.

+To optimize multiple uses of the user-defined functions within a single query, see [Optimize queries that use named expressions](../../../named-expressions.md).

 ## Scalar function

 * Has zero input arguments, or all its input arguments are scalar values
 * Produces a single scalar value
 * Can be used wherever a scalar expression is allowed
-* May only use the row context in which it is defined
+* May only use the row context in which it's defined
 * Can only refer to tables (and views) that are in the accessible schema

 ## Tabular function